Professional Diploma in Data Protection and Governance

-UCD Sutherland School of Law is delighted to announce the introduction of a Diploma in Data Protection and Governance commencing September 2019.
+UCD Sutherland School of Law is delighted to accept applications for the Diploma in Data Protection and Governance.
 The Diploma is designed to supply training for Data Protection Officers and others involved in the compliance role in organisations.
-It will also be of relevance to any legal practitioners involved in this area.
+It will also be of relevance to legal practitioners involved in this area.

 Graduates of this programme will enhance their competence by adding relevant knowledge, understanding and skills in relation to Data Protection and Governance.
 The programme will use teaching, learning and assessment approaches such as small group teaching, academic writing and summative examination assessments.

 The second tranche of lectures will take place from September to December on Thursday evenings at 6pm.

 The Diploma will be delivered by a number of data protection and privacy specialists including:

 Ronan Lupton SC

 Ronan Lupton is a barrister practising in the areas of Commercial, Chancery and Media Law.
 He has particular expertise and teaches in the areas of Defamation, Data Protection, eCommerce, Freedom of Expression, Intellectual Property, Privacy and Media Contempt and Communications Regulatory Law.
 He was called to the Irish Bar in 2008 and the Bar of England and Wales in 2019.

 He is a media law adviser to a number of large media organisations, has advised Government on Internet content issues, and advises generally on complex commercial and technology contracting matters in both the private and public law spheres.